apereo/apereo.github.io/_posts/cas/2026-05-20-casc-jwt-vuln.md

 # Credits

-This issue was reported to the project by a third-party researcher and was then further validated tested by Mr. Jérôme Leleu, who is a project member and an active committer.
+This issue was reported to the project by a third-party researcher and was then further validated and tested by Mr. Jérôme Leleu, who is a project member and an active committer.

 Thank you everyone!